How to better enable life and business after lockdown

 After going through just six weeks of lockdown, one can find much sympathy with the desperate feelings that eventually drove Chuck (Tom Hanks) to abandon the safety of his island and take his companion Wilson (a football) and symbol for his subconscious mind, on his desperate journey to escape.

-Having the time to do this is a luxury, so I have made a few notes of things I’ve doing with my business and life and I hope these are useful and motivational.
+Having the time to do this is a luxury, so I have made a few notes of things I’ve been doing with my business and peronal life and I hope these are useful and motivational for you as well.

 I’ve taken time to do some SMART goal setting, which essentially looks at my core objectives for business and life goals and ensures that the time allocated is right and my actions points are measurable.
 Doing this for yourself is not always easy, as one can often find a miss-match in time allocation but it’s immensely powerful.
 Allocate the right amount of time to your priorities in life or business is the message here.